xpqz/dyalog-docs/language-reference-guide/docs/system-functions/ns.md

 <h1 class="heading"><span class="name">Namespace</span> <span class="command">{R}←{X}⎕NS Y</span></h1>

+The `⎕NS` system function makes it possible to create namespaces, copy elements from one namespace to another, and clone namespaces.

+`Y` is one of the following:

+* a character array that represents a list of names of objects to be copied into a namespace.
+* a ref to a namespace.
+* an array produced by the [`⎕OR`](or.md) of a namespace.

 If specified, `X` must be an array that identifies one or more namespaces.
 This means `X` must be one of:

 * a simple character scalar or vector identifying the name of a namespace.
 * a reference to a namespace.
 * an array where each item is one of the above.

-`Y` is either a character array which represents a list of names of objects to be copied into the namespace, or a ref to a namespace, or  an array produced by the `⎕OR` of a namespace.

-The result `R` is shy when the system function is invoked dyadically.

-## Multiple namespace `X`
-When `X` refers to multiple namespaces, the system function processes each item of `X` in ravel order, using the entire right argument `Y`.
-If `X` is empty, the result `R` is `X`.
+If `X` refers to multiple namespaces, then `⎕NS` processes each item of `X` in ravel order, using the entire argument `Y`; this is equivalent to `X ⎕NS¨⊂Y`.
+If `X` is empty, no action is taken.
-Otherwise, the system function is equivalent to `R←X ⎕NS¨⊂Y`.

-The rest of this document describes `⎕NS` as if the left argument is not specified, or contains a single namespace name or reference.
+The result `R` is shy when the system function is invoked dyadically, otherwise its contents are determined by the value of `Y`.

 ## Case 1

 In the first case, `Y` must be a simple character scalar, vector, matrix or a nested vector of character vectors identifying zero or more workspace objects to be copied into the namespace `X`.
 The identifiers in `X` and `Y` may be simple names or compound names separated by `'.'` and including the names of the special namespaces `'#'`, `'##'` and `'⎕SE'`.